Robot Control Stack: A Lean Ecosystem for Robot Learning at Scale: Results

 \subsubsection{\pizero{} Evaluation in Simulation}

 Similar to the idea in SIMPLER, we evaluate the \pizero{} policy fine-tuned on our \franka{} dataset in simulation (real-to-sim).
 Instead of evaluating only the end result, as done in the previous section, we evaluate each checkpoint throughout the training.
 The resulting success rate plot is shown in the left part of~\autoref{fig:success_rate_sim_real}.
-As can be seen in the figure, the success rate in the simulated environment is a lower bound of the success rate in the real-world setup, which may be due to the domain shift induced by the simulation.
-Furthermore, in line with the findings of SIMPLER, our results indicate a loose correlation between simulation and the real domain.
+As shown in the figure, the success rate in the simulated environment provides a lower bound for the real-world setup, which may be due to the domain shift induced by the simulation.
+In line with SIMPLER, our results indicate a loose correlation between simulation and the real domain.

-These results indicate that it should be possible to train a model and evaluate it at the same time in a simulation to get a lower bound for the policy's performance.
-This could be used as a criterion for model selection, hyperparameter optimization, and choosing the best checkpoint.